carolinescranton01/cs_projects/Household_Microbiome_R_Code/Taxonomy_and_AlphaBetaDiv.md

 ## RMarkdown walkthrough on how to analyze .biom files for taxonomic composition, alpha diversity, and beta diversity

-This code was used to analyze all samples for both bacterial and viral taxa, with a few minor edits (such as changing the taxonomic ranks for viruses)
+This code was used to analyze all samples for both bacterial, viral, and eukaryotic pathogen taxa, with a few minor edits (such as changing the taxonomic ranks for viruses)

 ### Part 1 - setup and data cleanup